Commentary: Why the Vuelta a España is one to watch | VeloNews.com

 The race kicks off on Saturday, which means now’s the perfect time to preview what’s on tap in Spain.

-The Vuelta is often friendly to climbers, and this year’s route continues the tradition.
+The Vuelta is often friendly to climbers, and this year’s route continues the tradition, at least as far as the GC battle goes.
 As usual, the tension will build with a few early climbs in week one, before a healthy dose of high mountains in the second half of the race.
 The Spanish grand tour only features a total of 40 time trial kilometers across two stages.
 At least the less uphill-inclined members of the peloton will get to enjoy some sunshine along Spain’s Costa del Sol in the south before the grueling gradients kick in.

 The race gets underway in Málaga, Spain’s sixth largest city and the birthplace of Pablo Picasso, with a flat eight-kilometer time trial by the sea.
 It might as well be a prologue, but it’s officially “stage 1” of the Vuelta.